raultapia/apriltag/README.rst

 but it has been **extended** with:

-1. An `AprilGridDetector` to facilitate detecting a grid of AprilTags (used for camera calibration):
+1. An :code:`AprilGridDetector` to facilitate detecting a grid of AprilTags (used for camera calibration):

 .. image:: examples/aprilgrid.jpeg